Sudee Stile Colored Pencils

 Sudee Stile Colored Pencils Review

 We are always out for great bargains when it comes to colored pencils.
 Not everybody has the skill or money laying around for one of the high-end sets out there.
-In fact, we have found some affordable colored pencil sets that perform at or near the levels of sets that cost 3x, 4x, and even 5x their asking price.
+We have found some affordable colored pencil sets that perform at or near the levels of sets that cost 3x, 4x, and even 5x their asking price.

 That is why we were immediately interested when we learned of Sudee Stile Colored Pencils.
-This brand may not be a common name in the art world, but they are quickly rising as one of the most popular sets available online from places such as Amazon.
+This brand may not be a common name in the art world, but it is quickly rising as one of the most popular sets available online from places such as Amazon.

 To get to the bottom of what makes them so popular, we decided to test them ourselves.

 Sudee Stile Colored Pencils come in a huge 150-pack set, have a hexagonal barrel, are comprised of a wax base, and are in the budget price range.

 Visual Appeal – 4/5

 The most obvious observation that you will see with Sudee Stile Colored Pencils is the size of the set.
 This set comes in with a whopping 150 pencils!
 Not only that, but each pencil has its non-duplicated color.

 What this means is that “color gaps” in the set are essentially non-existent.
 While you will have certain colors that are more heavily emphasized, there is a large enough selection of each color to meet just about everybody’s needs.